AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-1-0-sp1.md

 description: Learn about the compatibility matrix and how to upgrade to the 5.1.0 Service Pack 1 release of Adobe Experience Manager Guides.

 ---
-# Upgrade instructions for the 5.1.0 Service Pack 1release (October 2025)
+# Upgrade instructions for the 5.1.0 Service Pack 1 release (October 2025)

 This article covers the upgrade instructions and the compatibility matrix for 5.1.0 Service Pack 1 release of Adobe Experience Manager Guides.